Is a Correction Looming Ahead for XPeng Inc. (XPEV)

 XPEV’s Market Performance

-XPEV stocks went down by -2.68% for the week, with a monthly jump of 5.97% and a quarterly performance of -46.75%, while its annual performance rate touched -15.19%.
-The volatility ratio for the week stands at 6.64% while the volatility levels for the past 30 days are set at 7.27% for XPeng Inc..
-The simple moving average for the period of the last 20 days is -6.02% for XPEV stocks with a simple moving average of -33.08% for the last 200 days.
+XPEV stocks went down by -8.50% for the week, with a monthly drop of -17.26% and a quarterly performance of -39.46%, while its annual performance rate touched -26.64%.
+The volatility ratio for the week stands at 7.93% while the volatility levels for the past 30 days are set at 6.82% for XPeng Inc..
+The simple moving average for the period of the last 20 days is -11.33% for XPEV stocks with a simple moving average of -38.09% for the last 200 days.

 Analysts’ Opinion of XPEV